datadryad/dans-bagit/README.md

 # BagIt wrapper library for Dryad/DANS Bag Profile

+This code is no longer under development, but it is available for reference.

 This module provides all the low-level BagIt handling functions to assemble a compliant package to deliver to DANS.